Leda: The Fantastic Adventure of Yohko: Plot

 Yoko Asagiri composes a piano sonata to show her love to a young man.
 While listening to the song on a walkman she passes him but doesn't have the courage to confess.
 Then she is transported to a fantastical world.
 There she meets a talking dog.
 While talking to the dog, she sees off in the sky a reflection of her world.
 She then discovers that she can transport herself between the worlds while listening to the song.
 Then her walkman is stolen by strange men riding mechanical creatures who attack her.
 Yoko then transforms into a powerful sword wielding warrior and defeats them.

 They meet a young girl named Yoni who explains that the floating castle, Garuba, nearby is ruled by Zell, an evil man using Leda's power for evil.
 He wishes to open a portal to the world of Noa to conquer it.
 Yoni leads her to a giant robot named the Armor of Leda that can transform into a ship called the Wings of Leda.
 Zell's floating towers attack and Yoni's giant robot, Rubber Star, is destroyed during the battle.
 Yoni and Yoko then fly to Zell's castle.
 They confront Zell, who erects a force field separating Yoko from her friends.
 Zell tells her that she came to this world because she wanted to escape from her world.

 Zell captures her friends, and puts Yoko to sleep to use her to help control the portal machine.
 There Yoko dreams where she is dating the young man.
 Instead of walking past him, she started talking to him.
-She breaks the spell, rescues her friends, and the machine overloads.
+When Yoko realizes her life with the boy she loves is nothing but an illusion, she breaks the spell, rescues her friends and the machine overloads.
 Zell, in anger lunges towards Yoko.
 Yoko stabs him, killing him.
 While the castle is destroyed Yoko and her friends escape.
-Yoko then returns to her world. she sees the boy and runs after him to talk to him.
+Yoko then returns to her world.
+Upon her return, she sees the boy and runs after him to talk to him.